yangshiteng/Data-Science-Learning-Path/machine_learning/supervised_learning/svm_optimization.md

-# Optimization for Hard Margin SVM
+# Optimization for Hard Margin Linear SVM

 ![image](https://github.com/user-attachments/assets/304271d9-9af7-4a2b-942e-e5a3baeb9a68)